jessamsaquin/To-Do-List/README.md

 # To-Do-List
-A simple and interactive task management app built with HTML, CSS, and JavaScript.
+A simple task list app made with HTML, CSS, and JavaScript.
+This is my first time using Bootstrap for styling.